xarest/gobs-docs/content/docs/getting-started/03_samples/04_9_instances_async.md

 `S6`, `S7`, `S9`, `S10`, `S13` are the servvices contain asynchronous processes in `Setup` and `Stop`

+> - All service instances only work when their dependencies are ready.
+> - All service instances only stop when the ones depends on them are finished.

 ![](gobs-run-13-instances-async.gif "Flow of init/setup/start/stop service instances using Gobs")

 ## Services